DanielTillett/mysqlsync/README.md

 ## Usage

-### Sync all:
+### Sync data:

-This command permit sync table schema and data:
+This command permit sync data:

 ```SHELL
 $ mysqlsync data --from h=localhost,P=3306,u=root,p=admin,d=demo_from \
                  --to h=localhost,P=3306,u=root,p=admin,d=demo_to \
                  --table foo
 ```

+## Warning

+1. Do not use this tool in production before testing it.
+2. Please, use when do you need.
+3. The author is NOT responsible for misuse use of this tool.

 ## Contributing